 Step 3: Pour and serve.

-Those who are concerned about dairy allergies will love this as the only ingredient in this ‘ice cream’ is banana!
-The recipe is quite simple.
+Those who are concerned about dairy allergies will love this as the only ingredient in this “ice cream” recipe below!

 Healthy Ice Cream Recipe